-GIPS require the use of a fair value methodology in order to best identify the fair economic value of the firm's portfolios.
+The GIPS standards require the use of a fair value methodology in order to best identify the fair economic value of the firm's portfolios.
 The GIPS standards detail a recommended valuation hierarchy and firms need to disclose if the composite's valuation hierarchy materially differs from the recommended hierarchy.

-The Accounting and Valuation Policy outlines the methodologies governing the valuation process and is linked to the framework given by the Ministry of Finance.
+The Valuation Policy outlines the methodologies governing the valuation process and is linked to the framework given by the Ministry of Finance.
 It states that fair values are based on the following valuation hierarchy:

-- For all assets and liabilities, the tradable price (for normal trade sizes in unstressed situations) gives the fair value and shall be the representative price. - For assets and liabilities that are traded in active exchange or dealer markets, closing exchange prices shall be used for securities traded in exchange markets and bid prices for securities trading in dealer markets if available and if reflecting the tradable price. - For securities not trading in active markets, indicative (or alternatively independently evaluated) bid prices shall be used where these are available. - Bilateral derivative products will be valued at observable market quotes relevant to timing of the underlying cash flows.
-For securities with unobservable prices, modelderived prices are used.
-Where model-derived prices are implemented, industry standard models with observable market inputs should be used as far as possible. - Prices shall be sourced independently of the investment area. - All unlisted real estate investments (properties, financial assets real estate) shall at least annually be valued by an appointed and certified independent valuation firm.
-Property valuations are required to be prepared in compliance with internationally recognized valuation standards.
+- For all assets and liabilities, the tradable price (for normal trade sizes in unstressed situations) gives the fair value and shall be the representative price. - For assets and liabilities that are traded in active exchange or dealer markets, closing exchange prices shall be used for securities traded in exchange markets and bid prices for securities trading in dealer markets if available and if reflecting the tradable price. - For securities not trading in active markets, indicative (or alternatively independently evaluated) bid prices shall be used where these are available. - Bilateral derivative products will be valued at observable market quotes relevant to timing of the underlying cash flows. - For securities with unobservable prices, model-derived prices are used.
+Where modelderived prices are implemented, industry standard models with observable market inputs should be used as far as possible. - Prices shall be sourced independently of the investment area. - All unlisted real estate investments (properties, financial assets and liabilities related to real estate) shall at least be valued annually by an appointed and certified independent valuation firm.
+Property valuations are required to be prepared in compliance with internationally recognised valuation standards.
 In the event an alternative standard is used, compliance with Norges Bank Investment Management requirements shall be reviewed on a case-by-case basis.
-The property valuations should be produced so that they are suitable for use in preparing financial statements under IFRS. - Prices are obtained from independent market data providers and prioritised according to an internal hierarchy.
+The property valuations should be produced so that they are suitable for use in preparing financial statements under IFRS.

+- Prices are obtained from independent market data providers and prioritised according to an internal hierarchy.
 If the prices received do not represent fair value, the principles outlined in this policy are applied to arrive at a price representing fair value. - For conversion between currencies WM/Reuters Closing Spot Rates 16:00 GMT Dollar fix shall be applied.

 Norges Bank Investment Management uses fair value in valuation of all assets and values all portfolios daily.
 The valuation hierarchy is well aligned to the recommended hierarchy in the standards.
 There is a monthly reconciliation of the asset values with the custodian.
+Unlisted real estate investments are valued quarterly by an appointed and certified independent valuation firm.